engeir/inscar/readme.md

 ```
 pip install -r requirements.txt
 ```
-from directory `isr_spectrum` where `requirements.txt` is located to install all needed packages, and then navigate to the `program` folder
+from directory `isr_spectrum` where `requirements.txt` is located to install all needed packages, and then navigate to the `program` folder:
 ```
 cd program
 ```